Italian submarine Malachite: Construction and career

 From 10 to 18 April 1941 she was posted northeast of the Gulf of Sollum.
-At 23:37 on April 14 Malachite sighted a large convoy but was prevented from attacking it due to preemptive action by the escorts.
+At 23:37 on 14 April Malachite sighted a large convoy but was prevented from attacking it due to preemptive action by the escorts.

-On May 20, 1941 Malachite together with numerous other submarines was deployed to an area between Crete, Alexandria and Sollum, to support the German invasion of Crete (Operation Merkur).
+On 20 May 1941 Malachite together with numerous other submarines was deployed to an area between Crete, Alexandria and Sollum, to support the German invasion of Crete (Operation Merkur).
 Malachite's area operation was south of the island of Gaidaro.

-On the night of June 19, 1941 while patrolling off Crete, Malachite sighted a British cruiser escorted by a destroyer.
+On the night of 19 June 1941 while patrolling off Crete, Malachite sighted a British cruiser escorted by a destroyer.
 She launched two torpedoes at the target, but they both missed her by the stern.

 From 3 to 14 July 1941 she patrolled north of Ras Azzaz.
-At 20:00 on July 3 Malachite sighted a large cruiser (possibly HMS Phoebe) escorted by two destroyers, and immediately launched a torpedo.
+At 20:00 on 3 July Malachite sighted a large cruiser (possibly HMS Phoebe) escorted by two destroyers, and immediately launched a torpedo.
 There was an explosion heard, but there is no reports of this attack in British post-war documents, although some believe an escort was hit.

-From September 25 to October 5, 1941 she patrolled off Ras Aamer.
+From 25 September to 5 October 1941 she patrolled off Ras Aamer.

-From January 20 to 27, 1942 she again patrolled of Ras Aamer.
+From 20 to 27 January 1942 she again patrolled of Ras Aamer.

 From 11 to 23 February 1942 she was deployed to an area off the coast of Cyrenaica.

 From 8 to 21 April 1942 again she was again deployed off the coast of Cyrenaica.

-From 1 June to 9 June 1942 and then again from June 15 to 18, 1942 Malachite was posted northwest of Algiers.
+From 1 to 9 June 1942 and then again from 15 to 18 June 1942 Malachite was posted northwest of Algiers.
 She was then relocated to patrol off Cape Blanc from 22 to 24 June.

-On July 16, 1942 Malachite was sent to patrol along the Tunisian coast, however had to return to the base the next day due to engine failure.
+On 16 July 1942 Malachite was sent to patrol along the Tunisian coast, however had to return to the base the next day due to engine failure.
 During the period of repairs and maintenance a new commander was appointed, as captain Alpinolo Cinti took over the command.

 From 20 to 26 November 1942 Malachite was deployed along the Algerian coast.
-At 4:11 on November 24 during a raid on Philippeville's harbor she launched two torpedoes at three merchants.
+At 4:11 on 24 November during a raid on Philippeville's harbor she launched two torpedoes at three merchants.
 An explosion was heard, and at 04:15 she launched a two more torpedoes at a big tanker.
 Again, explosions were heard, but British post-war documents are silent on the sustained damage.
 The submarine returned to Cagliari where it would be temporarily assigned to.